StatEval/StatEval/README.md

-# StatEval

 # StatEval: A Comprehensive Benchmark for Large Language Models in Statistics

 StatEval is the first comprehensive benchmark dedicated to statistics, designed to evaluate large language models' statistical reasoning capabilities across various domains and difficulty levels.
+As AI systems increasingly participate in data-driven decision-making processes across science, industry, and policy, their ability to understand and apply statistical concepts accurately has become critically important.

 ## Status Update
 - **Code**: Coming soon